emergent-design/libpsinc/README.md

 libpsinc
 ========

 libpsinc is a cross-platform acquisition driver for the [Perception-SI Ltd](http://www.psi-ltd.com) range of cameras.
-It provides a c++ implementation and a c# implementation, suitable for use on both .net and mono.We test libpsinc on Linux and Windows, but are unable to support Mac (it may work, we have no way of checking).
+It provides a C++14 implementation that we test on Linux and Windows, but are unable to support Mac (it may work, but we have no way of checking).
+The core functionality is also wrapped by a C API allowing for easier interop with languages such as C#.
+An example
+C# wrapper library has also been included that should work with both .NET and mono.

 libpsinc relies upon [libusb](http://libusb.info/); see the libpsinc [installation instructions](https://github.com/emergent-design/libpsinc/wiki/Installation) for your platform.

-More detailed usage documentation can be found on the [wiki](https://github.com/emergent-design/libpsinc/wiki)
+More detailed usage documentation can be found on the [wiki](https://github.com/emergent-design/libpsinc/wiki).

 # License #